 Hyaluronic Acid can make wrinkles worse only if you use it incorrectly.
-By applying HA on a completely dry skin and without applying a moisturiser – hyaluronic acid has the opposite effect of its intended purpose, leaving skin drier, thirstier, and more prone to showing signs of aging.
-Always apply HA on dump skin, and apply a layer of moisturiser of the top of HA serum.
+By applying HA on a completely dry skin and without applying a moisturiser – Hyaluronic Acid has the opposite effect of its intended purpose, leaving skin drier, thirstier and more prone to showing signs of ageing.
+Always apply HA on damp skin and apply a layer of moisturiser on the top of HA serum.

-Be careful when choosing a hyaluronic acid serum, which the ingredient list doesn’t contain any pore-clogging ingredients.
+Be careful when choosing a Hyaluronic Acid serum where the ingredient list doesn’t contain any pore-clogging ingredients.

-Hyaluronic Acid can be used on oily skin type.
-By including hyaluronic acid into your daily routine, you can hydrate your skin to the optimum level, which will reduce the amount of oil that your skin produces during the day.
+HA can be used on oily skin type.
+By including Hyaluronic Acid into your daily routine, you can hydrate your skin to the optimum level, which will reduce the amount of oil that your skin produces during the day.